CMSgov/bcda-static-site/index.md

   * **If BCDA is going to be your first API:** start with the guide to [Getting Started in Sandbox](https://sandbox.bcda.cms.gov){:target="_blank"}.
   * **If you’ve worked with APIs before:** start with the Sandbox Technical Setup Guide [link to sandbox tech guide].
-  * **To learn more about the new data structure BCDA will deliver:** review the Guide to Working with BCDA Data [link to about the data].
+  * **To learn more about the new data structure BCDA will deliver:** review the [Guide to Working with BCDA Data](./data_guide.html){:target="_blank"}.
   * **To join the queue for an invitation to the production environment:** send an e-mail with your name and your SSP ACO’s name, ID number, and track to bcapi@cms.hhs.gov.
 We will onboard a few ACOs at a time in the order in which requests are received.

 ## Frequently Asked Questions

   * **Why is CMS making this change?**
-    * By using a standards-based API, BCDA furthers CMS’ ongoing commitment to MyHealthEData, a government-wide initiative that emphasizes adopting an API-first approach to modernize how CMS exchanges data with stakeholders across the healthcare system.
+    * By using a standards-based API, BCDA furthers CMS’ ongoing commitment to [MyHealthEData](https://www.cms.gov/newsroom/press-releases/cms-finalizes-changes-empower-patients-and-reduce-administrative-burden){:target="_blank"}, a government-wide initiative that emphasizes adopting an API-first approach to modernize how CMS exchanges data with stakeholders across the healthcare system.
     * CMS intends for BCDA to meet four main goals for SSP ACOs:
       * Improve ease of access to bulk beneficiary claims data data
       * Decrease the time for CMS to implement any required or requested updates to support the ACO program